RidhwaanDev/rutgersql/README.md

 ```
 ##### Remember to place your  X-RapidAPI-Key in  [config.js](https://github.com/RidhwaanDev/rutgersql/blob/master/src/config.js)

-To get a X-RapidAPI-Key go to this link [url](https://rapidapi.com/transloc/api/openapi-1-2) and log in/sign up for an API_KEY.
+To get an X-RapidAPI-Key go to this link [url](https://rapidapi.com/transloc/api/openapi-1-2) and log in/sign up for an API_KEY.

 To test the endpoints on transloc the agency_id for Rutgers is 1323 and the geo_area for New Brunswick is "40.506831,-74.456645|15000"

 ##  Usage example
 #### *NOTE: Paste each query into the Graphiql browser interface to see the result.*